ARTICLE I – NAME

 ARTICLE IX – NOMINATIONS AND ELECTIONS

-The Nominating and Elections Committee shall prepare a ballot and recommend to the membership a slate of nominees to be elected to the officer positions (President-elect, Secretary, Treasurer), and the other non-officer (Director) positions to be filled.
+The Governance Committee shall prepare a ballot and recommend to the membership a slate of nominees to be elected to the officer positions (President-elect, Secretary, Treasurer), and the other non-officer (Director) positions to be filled.
 In accordance with Article VI, at least four non-officer positions are to be filled each year.
 The committee shall recommend one nominee for each officer position; voting members shall be allowed to write-in another candidate if they so desire.
 The committee shall recommend at least two nominees for each non-officer position to be filled.
 Based on the number of non-officer positions to be filled, the candidates with the greatest number of votes shall be elected.

 The deadline for returning and tabulating ballots shall be at least seven days prior to commencement of the annual meeting.
 The announcement of the results of the election shall be made by the President at the annual meeting.
 If a tie exists, a majority vote of those attending the annual meeting will be necessary to break the tie.